CRISIS CARE & SUPPORT GROUPS

 Friends Becoming Family (Divorced & Single Parents)

-A weekly group that meets both on Sunday mornings and Wednesday evenings.
+A weekly group that meets both on Sunday mornings and Wednesday evenings (via Zoom).
 Those who are single parents, divorced, separated, widowed, or re-married often find refuge here; as well as singles or couples who are simply looking for a family.
-No childcare is provided on Wednesdays.
-Sunday school options open for children on Sunday mornings. friendsbecomingfamily.weebly.com
+Sunday school options are open for children on Sunday mornings. friendsbecomingfamily.weebly.com

 This meeting is for anyone experiencing any form of abuse: verbal/emotional, physical, spiritual, sexual, psychological/mental.
 All are welcome, whether you are currently in an abusive relationship or are free from the abuser.
-Come for support, encouragement, empowerment, growth.
-Meetings are held Mondays at 7:00pm at the Fullerton Police Department.
-For more information, please contact Donna at 714-928-7434 or OC United 714-515-3085.
+Come for support, encouragement, empowerment, and growth.
+For more information, please contact Donna at 714-928-7434.

 Foster Family & Adoption Support Group